basho/basho_docs/content/riak/ts/1.5.0/using/creating-activating.md

 ### Verification

-You can verify that your table was properly created by executing the [DESCRIBE statement][describe] in `riak-shell`.
+You can verify that your table was properly created by executing the [DESCRIBE statement][describe] in the riak shell.

 ## `CREATE TABLE` using `riak-admin`